Documentation

 - DRIVE_LIST_CHILDREN

-6. Allow users but deny API for sensitive folder
+6. Allow a specific user but deny a specific API key

 YAML